Accommodation for Exchange Students

 - date of moving-out: March 31st (for one semester); September 30th (for two semesters)

-- room offer from TUM: via email at latest the middle of January
+- room offer from TUM: via email in the middle of December or eventually in the middle of January

 - term of lease: one semester